ajinkya933/Docker/Readme.md

 Status: Downloaded newer image for alpine:latest
 Hello World
 ```

 Lets analyse the input(IN)

-'docker container run': means hey docker be ready to do what I say
+docker container run: means hey docker be ready to do what I say

-'alpine': This is called a container image.
+alpine: This is called a container image.
 Think of it this way when you press Command+Space on MacOS and type 'Terminal' it opens a Terminal, now replace the word 'Terminal' with 'alpine' that is exactly what alpine is.

 echo "Hello World": is the command that I should run inside 'alpine'